 There’s a lot more to do in Auckland than just these ten things – Waiheke Island, the restaurants of Ponsonby, the quirky atmosphere of K Road.
 But I don’t want to give too much away — go and discover Auckland for yourself.

-This article was originally published in 2010, and was updated in 2017.
+This article was originally published in 2010, and was recorded as a podcast in 2019.